 Prep all the ingredients

-Besides parchment paper bags or paper you will need one big baking sheet, lined with aluminum foil.
+You will need 4 parchment bags or parchment paper, one big baking sheet, lined with aluminum foil.
 It will be easier to clean up if some of the cooking juices find a way out of the parchment pockets.

 Heat the oven to 400F / 200C.